zachjob/bitmaker/README.md

 # Step 3: Add some ghosts!

 Add Pac-Man's enemies -- the evil Inky, Blinky, Pinky and Clyde.
 Set them up as objects.
-Here are their colours are personalities:
+Here are their colours and personalities:

 - Inky: Red, Shadow
 - Blinky: Cyan, Speedy
 - Pinky: Pink, Bashful
-- Cyan: Orange, Pokey
+- Clyde: Orange, Pokey

 I'll help you with the first one: